h2oai/sparkling-water/doc/src/site/sphinx/deployment/scoring_mojo_pipeline.rst

 .. code:: scala

-	// Load the pipeline
-	val mojo = H2OMOJOPipelineModel.createFromMojo("file:///path/to/the/pipeline.mojo")

-	// This option ensures that the output columns are named properly.
-If you want to use old behaviour
+	// The 'namedMojoOutputColumns' option ensures that the output columns are named properly.
-	// when all output columns were stored inside and array, don't specify this configuration option
+	// If you want to use old behavior when all output columns were stored inside an array,
-	// or set it to False.
-We however strongly encourage users to set this to true as below. mojo.setNamedMojoOutputColumns(true)
+	// set it to false.
+However we strongly encourage users to use true which is defined as a default value. val settings = H2OMOJOSettings(namedMojoOutputColumns = true)

+	// Load the pipeline. 'settings' is an optional argument.
+If it's not specified, the default values are used. val mojo = H2OMOJOPipelineModel.createFromMojo("file:///path/to/the/pipeline.mojo", settings)

 .. code:: scala

 	// Load the data as Spark's Data Frame val dataFrame = spark.read.option("header", "true").csv("file:///path/to/the/data.csv")

 .. code:: scala